Triple-T/gradle-play-publisher/README.md

 anything from building, uploading, and then promoting your App Bundle or APK to publishing app listings and other metadata.

+## Project status: maintenance mode

+Issues are ignored, but pull requests are not.
+If you need to get something done, submit a PR!

 ## Table of contents

 1. [Quickstart guide](#quickstart-guide)